 Read more about Protect Gates of the Arctic National Park & Preserve

-Advocacy in Action Protect Gates of the Arctic National Park & Preserve A proposed 220-mile industrial access road would cross over one hundred rivers and streams, interfere with subsistence lifestyles of rural Alaskans, and travel into Gates of the Arctic National Park and Preserve.
+Advocacy in Action Protect Gates of the Arctic National Park & Preserve A proposed over-200-mile industrial mining access road would disrupt the Western Arctic Caribou migration, cross over two thousand rivers and streams, interfere with subsistence lifestyles of rural Alaskans, and cross through Gates of the Arctic National Preserve.
 Sound like a bad idea?
 We think so, too.

 Read more about Gates of the Arctic: No Place for a Mining Road